 Most employers require Phlebotomists to hold a certificate from an approved college or a career school.
 Phlebotomy programs typically last less than a few months and include classroom and laboratory instruction.

 Employers may also require Phlebotomists to obtain and maintain certification from a certifying organization, including but not limited to the American Society for Clinical Pathology (ASCP) National Center for Competency Testing (NCCT) and National Healthcareer Association (NHA).

 Interested in becoming a phlebotomist?
-Request more information and get on the waitlist for this program!
+Request program registration information!
 Fill out the form below.